ejp-lab/EJPLab_Computational_Projects/TAsk/ReadME.md

 ## Files

-**permissions.csv** - Contains individual emails and access permission for ChemTAsk
+**permissions.csv** - Contains individual emails and access permission for TAsk

-**deidentified_dataset_final.csv** - All ChemTAsk interactions from the 9 week study
+**deidentified_dataset_final.csv** - All TAsk interactions from the 9 week study

 **deidentified_reviewer_scores.csv** - Contains all assesments of the 50 representative queries from the 9 week study as well as TA answers.

 ## License

-ChemTAsk is released under the MIT license.
+TAsk is released under the MIT license.

 ## Acknowledgements